drotek/Docs-Pixhawk3Pro/en/option-devices/gps.md

+# GPS

 ![](https://drotek.com/wp-content/uploads/2017/01/gps-logo.jpg "gps gnss galileo glonass")

-**GPS **is a device that is commonly used on a drone or robot.
-It makes it possible **geolocate **the position of the system and thus to be located in space.
+**GPS** is a device that is commonly used on a drone or robot.
+It makes it possible **geolocate** the position of the system and thus to be located in space.

 GPS is essential when moving **autonomously**.